 Personalized Pricing and Promotions

 Yet another way to personalize your content and delight every consumer is to offer personalized promotions that appeal to each consumer’s unique habits and needs.
-You’ll need to use data and testing to enable this tactic, but the idea is to present each consumer with an irresistible, individual offer that entices them to convert.
+You’ll need to use first party data and testing to enable this tactic, but the idea is to present each consumer with an irresistible, individual offer that entices them to convert.
 This goes beyond the annual push for holiday sales; ideally, you’re finding ways to personalize your content year-round.
 Personalized banner ads on your homepage can allow you to offer deals that are consistent with browsing history, cart history, profile information, and more.

 According to an Epsilon survey, 80% of consumers stated that they are keen to engage with brands that offer them a personalized experience.
 Content personalization helps your brand to stay relevant and top of mind for their consumers in between purchases.
 It also increases the likelihood of repeat purchases by positioning brands as thought leaders in their respective industries.